chauvinSimon/IV19/README.md

 In this section, I would like to address two topics:

-- Social acceptance of AD applications
+- Social acceptance of AD applications.
-- Social benefit brought by AD applications
+- Social benefit brought by AD applications.

 ### Social Acceptance